-PirateCon 2015 will be Saturday, April 25th.
-It will be all day and we plan to end at 6pm.
-After the conference, we will go out for dinner.
-We will hold elections for the Pirate Council.
+PirateCon 2015 was Saturday, April 25th.
+It started at 10am and ended at 6pm.
+After the conference, a group of us went out for dinner.
+We held elections for the Pirate Council.

-Evan Greer, Campaign Manager for Fight for the Future, will give the keynote speech at 10am on How we won Net Neutrality.
-Rick Falkvinge, founder of the Swedish Pirate party and indeed all Pirate Parties, will also speak at the conference.
+Evan Greer, Campaign Manager for Fight for the Future, gave the keynote speech at 10am on How we won Net Neutrality.
+Rick Falkvinge, founder of the Swedish Pirate party and indeed all Pirate Parties, gave our final talk on Pirate Strategy.